 If the macOS version installed on your external drive is newer than what came with your Mac, check the system requirements of that version to make sure it works with your Mac.

 - OS X Snow Leopard v10.6 or OS X Lion v10.7

 - OS X Yosemite v10.10 or OS X El Capitan v10.11

 If you're a network administrator setting up a NetBoot volume, you can create a NetBoot, NetInstall or NetRestore image that supports multiple Mac models.

 If you're restoring from a Time Machine backup

-If you try to restore a Time Machine backup that was created on a different Mac, you might see a message that, "You can't restore this backup because it was created by a different model of Mac."
-Use Migration Assistant to move your personal information to your new Mac instead.
+If you try to restore a Time Machine backup that was created on a different Mac, you might see a message that you can't restore the backup because it was created by a different model of Mac.
+Use Migration Assistant to move your personal information to your new Mac.